UGent-CVAMO/bendfm/README.md

 # BenDFM: A Synthetic Dataset for Manufacturability Assessment in Sheet Metal Bending

 This repository contains the **BenDFM** dataset, a large-scale, synthetic dataset of sheet metal parts designed for data-driven Design for Manufacturing (DFM) research.
-The dataset is introduced in the paper: *BenDFM: A data-driven framework and synthetic dataset for assessing manufacturability in sheet metal bending*.
+The dataset is introduced in the paper: *BenDFM: A data-driven framework and synthetic dataset for assessing manufacturability in sheet metal bending*, **and will be released upon publication.**

 The dataset provides geometrically diverse parts, their unfolded representations, rich metadata, and a comprehensive set of manufacturability labels.
 These labels are structured according to a novel taxonomy, spanning geometric and configurational feasibility and complexity, making the dataset suitable for a wide range of tasks from binary feasibility classification to complexity regressions.

 The dataset is split into two main subsets: **BenDFM** and **BenDFM-U**, each targeting a specific manufacturability task.

-``example_files`` contains a set of example files from the dataset, which will be released upon publication.
 ---

 ## Dataset Description